 The 16th century church of Santa Maria di Loreto, which stands in the shadow of

 Construction of the church, with its octagonal ground-plan, began in 1507 under Antonio da Sangallo the Younger (1484-1546).
 The dome, lantern and bell tower were completed some 75 years later by Jacopo del Duca (c.
-1520-1604), a pupil of Michelangelo (who, for thirty years, lived next door to the church).
+1520-1604), a pupil of Michelangelo, who, for thirty years, lived next door to the church.

 My name is David Lown and I am an art historian from Cambridge, England.
-Since 2001 I have lived in Italy, where I run private and
+Since 2001 I have lived in Italy, where I run private walking tours of Rome.

 Search Walks in Rome: